au-nlp/project-milestone-p2-group-10/README.md

 ## Updates Since Milestone P2

-- Added two new analysis methods to analyze the narrative dynamics of long-form conversation.
+- Added two new analysis methods to our pipeline to analyze the narrative dynamics of long-form conversation.

 ## Proposed timeline